Sam200563/Custom-Form-Builder/README.md

 ### Features
 - Add/edit form title and header image (uploaded and stored locally).
 - Add questions of three types:
-  -Categorize: Drag and drop options into categories.
+- Categorize: Drag and drop options into categories.
 -Cloze: Fill-in-the-blanks with automatic blank creation.
 -Comprehension: Paragraph with sub-questions.
 - Upload images for questions and form header.
 - Preview form before saving.
 - Submit responses to saved forms.